 With the awareness taken to the breath, you are in the current moment and cannot actually be anywhere else.
 By staying with the breath, we stay in the moment, and worries or expectations, tomorrows problems, yesterdays mistakes or hurts, slip away into the abyss.

 When this happens yoga is not an action, it is a state.
-It is the state into which we arrive, or uncover ( because it's actually always there )
+Or the beginning of that state ( kind of like phase one ) It is the state into which we arrive, or uncover ( because it's actually always there )

 It's not always easy or possible to arrive here, in this moment.
 We have our senses operating all the time which can distract us ; sight -we notice dust bunnies under the bed in downward dog, sound- cars outside on their way to work, touch- the mat feels sticky today, its too hot, too cold on our skin, the stomach is rumbling, there is hunger, then smell comes in... someone is making delicious toast in the kitchen! ... taste...I can remember what that toast taste likes!